inveniosoftware/invenio/docs/community/maintainers-guide/releasing.rst

    `npm <https://www.npmjs.com/get-npm>`_ client installed in your machine.
 2. Login on ``NpmJS``:
     - ``npm login``: you will need ``inveniosoftware`` username and password.
-      Architects should have the credentials.
+      `Invenio architects <https://github.com/orgs/inveniosoftware/teams/architects>`_ should have the credentials.
 3. Optionally, verify the package before releasing:
     - ``npm pack``: this will create the final archive that will be published on ``NpmJS`` in case you want to check its content.